theodox/theodox.github.io/pelican/content/blog/no_soup_for_you.md

-Title: No soup for you, userSetup.py
+shTitle: No soup for you, userSetup.py
 Date: 2014-05-13 12:30:00.001
 Category: blog
 Tags: maya, python, tools